koaning/human-learn/paper.md

 clf.add_chart(x="bill_length_mm", y="bill_depth_mm")
 ```

 This interface allows the user to draw machine learning models.
-These models can be used for classification, outlier detection, labeling tasks, or general data exploration.
+They can be used for classification, outlier detection, labeling tasks, or general data exploration.
+The snippet below demonstrates how to define a classifier based on the drawings.

 ```python
 from hulearn.classification import InteractiveClassifier